PoulinConsulting/assignment-operator/assignment-operator.md

 ## BNF notation
-The [Python Language Reference](https://docs.python.org/2.7/reference/index.html) defines all the rules for the assignment statement.

-Python's grammar is defined using a modified form of [Backus Naur notation](http://cuiwww.unige.ch/db-research/Enseignement/analyseinfo/AboutBNF.html).
+The [Python Language Reference](https://docs.python.org/2.7/reference/index.html) defines all the rules for the assignment statement using a modified form of [Backus Naur notation](http://cuiwww.unige.ch/db-research/Enseignement/analyseinfo/AboutBNF.html).
 The Language Reference [explains how to read](https://docs.python.org/2.7/reference/introduction.html#notation) BNF notation.
 In short,
 * *** symbol_name ::= *** starts the definition of a symbol
 * *** ( ) *** is used to group symbols
 * *** + *** means appearing one or more times